handsontable/handsontable/docs/content/guides/accessibility/keyboard-navigation.md

 id: 6qwoo503
 title: Keyboard navigation
 metaTitle: Keyboard navigation - JavaScript Data Grid | Handsontable
 description: Navigate the grid with the keyboard alone.
-Use the navigation options to make your application more accessible.
+Use additional options to make your application more accessible.
 permalink: /keyboard-navigation
 canonicalUrl: /keyboard-navigation
 tags: